Southern Norway: Bus

 All bus lines and buses in Southern Norway are owned by Agder Kollektivtrafikk (AKT).
 Nettbuss serves the Kristiansand Region with local blue buses.
 In Kristiansand, the city buses are in service every day from 4:00 AM until 1:00 AM, extra night buses during the weekend and direct/extra buses during the rush hours.
 Setesdal Bilruter serves the Setesdal, Østre Agder, and Lillesand areas.
 Line 100 goes connects Arendal-Grimstad-Lillesand-Kristiansand.
 Bus lines from Setesdal go to both Arendal and Kristiansand.
 Line 150 goes from Arendal to Tvedestrand and Risør.
 Sørlandsruta serves the coastal towns and villages in Vest-Agder county.
 Line 200 is the main line going from Kristiansand to Mandal, Vigeland, Lyngdal, and Farsund.
 Some of the buses collaborate with the local buses from Lyngdal to Flekkefjord and Kvinesdal.

 Roads

-The European route E18 highway goes through Aust-Agder county to the east side of Kristiansand.
+The European route E18 highway goes through Agder county to the east side of Kristiansand.
 The E18 goes near the shore and coastal towns and ends at Kristiansand.
-The European route E39 highway starts at the Kristiansand ferry port where it connects to Denmark and from the ferry port it heads west through Vest-Agder county.
+The European route E39 highway starts at the Kristiansand ferry port where it connects to Denmark and from the ferry port it heads west through Agder county.
 The E39 also follows the shore and coastal towns all the way to Stavanger and beyond in Western Norway.
 Norwegian National Road 9 starts in Kristiansand and up to Evje and through Setesdal.
-Norwegian National Road 41 starts in Tveit in Kristiansand, and goes past the Airport, it continues to Birkenes and Åmli in Aust-Agder and continues to Telemark county.
+Norwegian National Road 41 starts in Tveit in Kristiansand, and goes past the Airport, it continues to Birkenes and Åmli in Agder and continues to Telemark county.
 Norwegian County Road 43 goes from Farsund and Lista to Lyngdal and Eiken in Hægebostad.